%2520(1).jpeg)

 - manage the distribution of payments,

-- secure the connection between the owner and co-subscribers.
+- secure the connection between Owner co-subscribers.

-Can we watch games directly on Discord?
+Can you watch games directly on Discord?

-Why are so many Discord "streaming" servers being deleted?
+Why are so many Discord streaming servers being deleted?

 A good server emphasizes: